A love story left untold: Uncovering a father's secret reunites 4 siblings | CBC News

 "This was a love story that unfortunately didn't end well for either one of them," said Wilson in an interview with the CBC's Shift.

-I did have some raw feelings about my father, when I thought he up and left this poor woman and this baby.- Gaye Wilson, Saint John
+I did have some raw feelings about my father, when I thought he up and left this poor woman and this baby.- Gay Wilson, Saint John

 Percy's plan was to return to Canada, tie up the loose ends of his Saint John life and bid his family farewell.
 Then he would make his way back to England to marry Flo and start a new life.